-RTTOV provides two sets of files containing aerosol optical properties.
+RTTOV provides three sets of files containing aerosol optical properties.
 The filenames names begin "scaercoef".
 The OPAC files (denoted by "opac" in the filename) define thirteen types of aerosol particle.
 The CAMS files (denoted by "cams" in the filename) contain optical properties for nine species from the CAMS aerosol model.
+OPAC and CAMS aerosol files are available to download for most sensors.
+A third set of properties based on a subset of species from the ICON-ART model are available upon request via the NWP SAF Helpdesk.
 When reading the RTTOV coefficient files (using the rttov_read_coefs subroutine - see section 7.2) the opts%rt_ir%addaerosl option must be true and the aerosol coefficient file is read in at the same time as the optical depth coefficient file.
 The aerosol coefficients must be defined for the same set of channels as the optical depth coefficients.
 The default folder for aerosol scattering files is rtcoef_rttov13/cldaer_visir/, but if you are using "ironly" v13 predictor optical depth coefficient files can be found in rtcoef_rttov13/cldaer_ir/ by default.

-When populating the RTTOV profiles structure, the aerosol concentrations are specified in profiles(:)%aerosols(i,j) where index j is the layer number and index i runs from 1-13 (OPAC) or 1-9 (CAMS) and represents each of the aerosol particle types listed in Table 27.
+When populating the RTTOV profiles structure, the aerosol concentrations are specified in profiles(:)%aerosols(i,j) where index j is the layer number and index i runs from 1-13 (OPAC) or 1-9 (CAMS) and represents each of the aerosol particle types listed in Table 28.
 The units are determined by the logical flag profiles(:)%mmr_cldaer: if this is true (the default) the units are kg/kg, if the flag is false the units are number density in cm-3 as in previous RTTOV versions.
 Note that this setting affects units of both clouds and aerosols.
 All profiles passed into RTTOV in a single call must use the same units.
 For most aerosol types (both OPAC and CAMS) the input is dry aerosol mass ratio.
 The only exception are the CAMS sea salt types for which the input is mass ratio at 80% relative humidity.
 This is consistent with outputs from the CAMS model.